 However, the mobile application is not great.
-The views are not very well optimized, and they could show much more information.
+The views are not very well optimized and could show much more information.
 Some features are also a bit difficult to find out.
-For instance, to get the total results, you have to touch the daily results.
-It took me several months to find out, by mistake.
+For instance, you have to touch the daily results to get the total results.
+It took me several months to find out (by mistake!).

-I also feel like it is not well thought together.
+I also feel like it is not well thought out together.
 Like some of the views do not match other views.
-Keep in mind that I dislike mobile applications to start.
+Keep in mind that I dislike mobile applications in general.
 So I may be biased.
 But this mobile application could profit from some extra work.

 And the last thing I do not like about the mobile application is that a five-digit password can unlock it.
 For me, this is not enough!
 You should need a full password for this.

 We can recap the main advantages of DEGIRO.

 The first obvious advantage is the low fees.
 DEGIRO is the cheapest European broker.
 It is an important fact.
 And this is what they are building for their entire business.
 You can save a lot of money by trading with them.

 And the fact that you can trade one ETF for free every month is also a great thing in favor of DEGIRO.
 If you take this into account when you build your portfolio, you can significantly reduce your overall fees.

 A great thing about DEGIRO is that it is straightforward to use.
 I never had any issue trading on the web or mobile applications.
 It is essential if you are starting to invest.
 You do not want a significant barrier to invest in.

 Another good advantage is that they offer mobile and web interfaces.
 Nowadays, some brokers only offer one of these.
 I much prefer trading on my computer than on my phone.
 But it is great to be able to access my stocks from my phone as well.